wmeints/cartographer/README.md

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.

+### System requirements

+Cartographer relies on CrunchyData's Postgres operator to manage the database for the workspaces.
+Please refer to the manual to install [the Postgres operator](https://access.crunchydata.com/documentation/postgres-operator/5.3.0/quickstart/).

 ### Installing the operator

 Unpack the release zip into a dedicated folder and verify the settings in `install/kustomization.yaml`.